tecoevo/tecoevo.github.io/pages/philosophy.md

 ### Group culture <a name="culture"></a>
 ---------------------

 In our group, we value honesty, enthusiasm, and a joyful spirit.
-You're encouraged to bring your curiosity and contribute proactively, both intellectually and operationally.
+You are encouraged to bring your curiosity and contribute proactively, both intellectually and operationally.
 We believe in making the most of the provided training and opportunities.
 Our group members come from various backgrounds and everyone's dignity and respect are paramount. *Misconduct, harassment, or disrespectful behavior will not be tolerated.*
 Be mindful of shared spaces and communal resources, and replace any used supplies.
 Mistakes are part of the learning process, but should be communicated if they impact others.
 Don't hesitate to ask for help if you face any issues.
 Let's foster a respectful, kind, safe, and proactive environment!

  **Challenge yourself**